Online Dating: The Definitive Guide to Long-Distance Relationships

 Good, healthy relationships are marked by healthy boundaries, mutual respect, and – most importantly – the desire and willing the good of your significant other.

-Couples in a long distance relationship are put in a situation where they need to practice having real boundaries, trust, and sacrifice for the good of the other person.
+Couples in an online dating long distance relationship are put in a situation where they need to practice having real boundaries, trust, and sacrifice for the good of the other person.

 Marshall Seagal from desiringGod.org encourages people in a long distance dating relationship to ‘date’ each other’s friends as well: